Chime92/kelichau.github.io/README.md

 This website is a portfolio collection of my photography, film, designs, and web development works so that clients can view examples and contact information.
 It is constantly being updated as I continue to grow as an artist and web developer.

 ## Built With
-+ HTML

 ## Future Plans
-* Re-organize and minimize code
++ Re-organize and minimize code
-* Chinese translation
++ Chinese translation
-* Spanish translation
++ Spanish translation
-* Online shop integrated with PayPal
++ Online shop integrated with PayPal
-* Integrate Instagram feed onto index page
++ Integrate Instagram feed onto index page

 ## Acknowledegments